8 Myrrh Essential Oil Benefits And Uses

 Myrrh cannot be harvested without the tree trunks being cut so the resin can be released.
 As the resin begins to dry, it looks a bit like tears trailing down the tree trunk.
 Once the resin has dried, the cap is collected, and the essential oil is made via steam distillation.

 Oral Health Maintenance

 The mouth is full of filth and germs.
 The simple act of biting your nails, something people do multiple times every day, can leave millions of microbes wiggling around in your mouth.
 This is why sores inside your mouth and throat are one of the first signs of many illnesses.
-It doesn't help that mouth and gum health issues are some of the most common diseases in existence.
+It doesn't help that mouth and gum diseases are some of the most common health issues in existence.

 Myrrh oil is one of the most widely used herbal medicines throughout the world.
 It helps canker sores, sore throats, and other minor illnesses of the mouth to heal more quickly.
 Combining it with frankincense essential oil can help to give it antiseptic properties as well.

 Strengthens Both Gums And Muscles

 Myrrh essential oil can work as an astringent.
 It helps strengthen gum muscles by causing them to tighten.
 This is also how it can help smoothen your skin.

 The oil can even help strengthen the grip of your hair follicles, thanks to its constricting properties.
 It also helps with more severe situations, such as aiding in staunching blood flow from wounds.
 It won't cause your wound to scab over immediately, but it can cause the blood vessels to constrict.

 Cough And Cold Relief

 Suffering from a cold can be a miserable experience.
 It causes difficulty in breathing and fatigue, and many OTC medications can leave you sluggish.
 Myrrh essential oil can help relieve cold symptoms without that grogginess.

 The oil can help tighten the mucous membrane.
 This causes your sinuses to dry up and give you more room to breath.
 It can also aid fight off viral infections.